Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Abstract

 \section{Abstract}

+Motivated by the problem of robustness to deformations of the input for deep convolutional neural networks, we identify signal classes which are inherently stable to irregular deformations induced by distortion fields $\tau\in L^\infty(\rd;\rd)$, to be characterized in terms of a generalized modulus of continuity associated with the deformation operator.

-The problem of robustness under location deformations for deep convolutional neural networks (DCNNs) is of great theoretical and practical interest.
-This issue has been studied in pioneering works, especially for scattering-type architectures, for deformation vector fields $\tau(x)$ with some regularity - at least $C^1$.
-Here we address this issue for any field $\tau\in L^\infty(\rd;\rd)$, without any additional regularity assumption, hence including the case of wild irregular deformations such as a noise on the pixel location of an image.
-We prove that for signals in multiresolution approximation spaces $U_s$ at scale $s$, whenever the network is Lipschitz continuous (regardless of its architecture), stability in $L^2$ holds in the regime $\|\tau\|_{L^\infty}/s\ll 1$, essentially as a consequence of the uncertainty principle.
-When $\|\tau\|_{L^\infty}/s\gg 1$ instability can occur even for well-structured DCNNs such as the wavelet scattering networks, and we provide a sharp upper bound for the asymptotic growth rate.
+Resorting to ideas of harmonic and multiscale analysis, we prove that for signals in multiresolution approximation spaces $U_s$ at scale $s$, stability in $L^2$ holds in the regime $\|\tau\|_{L^\infty}/s\ll 1$ --- essentially as an effect of the uncertainty principle.
+Instability occurs when $\|\tau\|_{L^\infty}/s\gg 1$, and we provide a sharp upper bound for the asymptotic growth rate.
 The stability results are then extended to signals in the Besov space $B^{d/2}_{2,1}$ tailored to the given multiresolution approximation.
 We also consider the case of more general time-frequency deformations.

-Finally, we provide stochastic versions of the aforementioned results, namely we study the issue of stability in mean when $\tau(x)$ is modeled as a random field (not bounded, in general) with $|\tau(x)|$, $x\in\bR^d$, identically distributed variables.
+Finally, we provide stochastic versions of the aforementioned results, namely we study the issue of stability in mean when $\tau(x)$ is modeled as a random field (not bounded, in general) with identically distributed variables $|\tau(x)|$, $x\in\rd$.